zero804/gitter/docs/notifications.md

 Emails are batched up and sent in 1 hour chunks.
 You can track [this issue](https://gitlab.com/gitlab-org/gitter/webapp/issues/143) for more immediate email notifications.

+If you are using the [IRC bridge](https://irc.gitter.im/), it will mark every message as read so you won't receive any emails.

 ![](http://imgur.com/uKLeHd6.gif)